LibrIT/passhport/docs/installation-and-configuration/apache-wsgi-for-production.rst

 PaSSHport is based on Flask, the builtin web server can handle only one request at a time.
 It means that you can't really use it in production environnement...

-In order to handle more requests, we duplicate the PaSSHport for every connection.
+In order to handle more requests, we duplicate the PaSSHport process for every connection.
 Apache provides such a solution with WSGI...
 And it's quite easy to activate it.

 Installation
 ------------